NYC transit agency pulls the brake on Twitter service alerts

 The decision put the country’s largest transportation network among a growing number of accounts, from National Public Radio to Elton John, who have reduced their Twitter presence or left the platform since its takeover by Elon Musk.

-It also caught riders, and some in the MTA, off guard, even as other transit agencies considered following suit.
+It also caught riders, and some in the MTA, off guard, even as at least one other transit agency considered following suit.

 “The train schedule is always messed up.
 It’s convenient to have the answers all in one place,” lamented Brandon Gubitosa, a Queens resident, who said he checked for service alerts on the MTA's Twitter feed before leaving for his commute each morning.
 “There should be some responsibility for Twitter to make sure this service doesn’t disappear.”